superdweebie/sijit/docs/ServiceManager/ServiceManager.md

 Object injections can be nested as deeply as you wish.
 If you have need of circular dependencies, then use a Proxy object, otherwise the ServiceManager will get stuck in an endless loop.

+When injecting objects, the serviceManager will check the module to see if it has a prototype.
+If it does, then it will create a new instance, and inject that.
+If it does not, then it will inject a clone of the module.
+The default behaviour of creating a new instance, and instead injecting a clone can be overridden with the config flag 'dontInstantiate: true'. eg:

+    object1: {
+        moduleName: 'MyNamespace/MyClass1',
+        dontInstantiate: true
+    }

+Calling serviceManager.getObject('object1') with the above config will return the constructor for 'MyNamespace/MyClass1' rather than an instnace.

 #Proxy Objects

 Proxy objects hold a proxy to an identifier, but are not the actual identifier.
 Proxy objects